avandenberghe/bbguild/README.md

 ## Changelog

+1.4.2 08-11-2015
+-  [FIX] #259 forgot to commit guildnews backend code to build new welcome page

-1.4.1 08-2014
+1.4.1 25-10-2015

+-   [NEW] #259 new welcome page
+-   [CHG] #258 migrate versions url from Googlecode
+-   [FIX] #253 missing language entries in german/french/italian
+-   [NEW] #252 Implement new WOW API
+-   [CHG] #249 allow two users from different realms in the same guild
 -	[NEW] #248 2 new races were added in SWToR : Cyborg and Cathar. they should be included in the installer.
 - 	[CHG] #247 moved all js to subfolder /template/dkp/js
 -	[NEW] #246 Added Sliders to statistics page, for easier navigation
 -	[FIX] missing language entries in german/french
+-   [NEW] #242 enable icon uploads in acp
+-   [FIX] #241 roster acp should use outer joins
 -	[NEW] #240 update Aion game parameters game
 -	[CHG] #239 added correct classpath to rpblocks class in class_exists checker in block factory
--	[NEW] #226 new Roles & Recruitment class/table
+-   [CHG] #226 move role acp from raidplanner to bbdkp : new Roles & Recruitment class/table: The roles are now in a separate class and table.
+A new 'recruitment' class/table holds number of positions and applicants. the Apply plugin will update the recruitment table and so you have a live view of recruitments through the recruitment block.
+Also, Raidplanner will use the bbdkp roles table to fill in raidroles.
--	[CHG] #223 deprecated GAMES_TABLE, LOGS_TABLE, EVENTS_TABLE constant updated to BBGAMES_TABLE, BBLOGS_TABLE, BBEVENTS_TABLE constants
+-	[CHG] #223 update constants file : deprecated GAMES_TABLE, LOGS_TABLE, EVENTS_TABLE constant updated to BBGAMES_TABLE, BBLOGS_TABLE, BBEVENTS_TABLE constants
 -	[NEW] #212 added Italian translation
 -	[NEW] #196 Implemented Guildwars Guild API
 -	[NEW] #192 Can now unlink a character from UCP